Vital Records Online

 required documents

-What Documents Are Required to Order State of Vermont Birth Certificates?
+What Documents Are Required to Order State of Vermont Birth Certificate?

 All applicants must provide proof of identity, which includes a state-issued driver’s license, a U.S. passport, and a U.S. Military ID.
 The documents and information required for ordering a Vermont birth certificate can vary based on individual circumstances.
 Therefore, it’s important to understand the VDH's eligibility criteria and requirements before making a request.
 Refer to the table below for acceptable IDs.